L1avZh/StreamLine/README.md

 ## Contributing

-Contributions, suggestions, and bug reports are welcomed!
+Contributions, suggestions, and bug reports are welcome!
 - Fork the repository, create a feature branch, and submit a pull request.

 ## License